AionNext/BizCod/Programming Guide/Data.md

 ## Data model

+Data elements can be grouped together to form a coherent unit of information.
+This unit is called a class of data (or model) and the data elements that form this unit are called properties.
+Therefore, a class is a collection (grouping) of data properties.
+That class of data is a data type as well.
+Therefore, in addition to primitive data types, a user can define its own data types by defining classes of data (models)

 Moving forward, let's provide a practical application of BizCod data model.
 We will use the Banking system to define the data model.
 Here we will define a Account class to hold the basic information about the account

 ```js